alivcor/airavat/README.md

 - :heavy_check_mark: Trace which jobs belong to which queries and have this information persisted for analysis even after your application shuts down.
 - :heavy_check_mark: Aggregate Data across all spark applications
 - :heavy_check_mark: Works with all spark application modes - local, yarn-client, cluster etc.
-- :heavy_check_mark: (Comping Soon) - Predict run times / duration for your spark queries!
+- :heavy_check_mark: (Coming Soon) - Predict run times / duration for your spark queries!

 ### Prerequisites